 Whether you tackle this project yourself or hire a handyperson to help with the installation, this project will take several days to complete.
-If you hire someone, understand that the construction days might not be successive, so the exterior of your home could be under construction for several weeks to a month.
+If you choose to hire someone, understand that the construction days might not be successive, so the exterior of your home could be under construction for several weeks to a month or longer.

 General Time Commitment: Four to eight months

-It would be very difficult to make it through a kitchen remodel without the help of experts, such as electricians, plumbers, and contractors, so you may have to put some extra effort into coordinating.
+When creating your budget, you’ll probably want to factor in the cost of expert help, such as an electrician, plumber, and contractor.
 You’ll also want to be realistic about how long you can devote to the project — and be without a working kitchen.
-Expect several months at minimum for a kitchen remodel.
+Expect several months at minimum for a remodel.

 Wood Deck Addition